Italian wolf: Canis lupus maximus

 Canis lupus maximus (Boudadi-Maligne, 2012) was a species larger than all other known fossil and extant wolves from Western Europe.
 The fossilized remains of this Late Pleistocene subspecies were found across a wide area of south-western France at Jaurens cave, Nespouls, Corrèze dated 31,000 YBP; Maldidier cave, La Roque-Gageac, Dordogne dated 22,500 YBP; and Gral pit-fall, Sauliac-sur-Célé, Lot dated 16,000 YBP.
 The wolf's long bones are 10% longer than those of extant European wolves and 20% longer than its probable ancestor, C. l. lunellensis.
 The teeth are robust, the posterior denticules on the lower premolars p2, p3, p4 and upper P2 and P3 are highly developed, and the diameter of the lower carnassial (m1) were larger than any known European wolf.
 Wolf body size in Europe has followed a steady increase from their first appearance up to the peak of the last glacial maximum.
 The size of these wolves is thought to be an adaptation to a cold environment (Bergmann's rule) and plentiful game, as their remains have been found in association with reindeer fossils.

 In a 2017 study, the dimensions of the upper and lower carnassial teeth of the Italian wolf are close to those of C. l. maximus.
 Fluctuations in the size of C. lupus carnassial teeth correlate with the spread of megafauna.
 The Italian wolf underwent a reduction in body size with the loss of the red deer during the Italian Renaissance only centuries ago.

 Description

-The Italian wolf typically weighs 25–35 kg, though some large males have been weighed at 40–45 kg.
+The Italian wolf typically weighs 25–35 kg, though some big males have been weighed at 40–45 kg.
 It measures 110–148 cm in body length and 50–70 cm in shoulder height.
 The pelt is generally of a grey-fulvous colour, which reddens in summer.
 The belly and cheeks are more lightly coloured, and dark bands are present on the back and tail tip, and occasionally along the fore limbs.
 Black wolves have been reported in the north-central Apennines, though their origin is unknown, as some melanistic individuals show no sign of wolf-dog hybridisation.
 It typically lives in packs of two to seven individuals.